juhaszis/compl-ai-ter/README.md

 > **Disclaimer:**
 >
 > Performance is strictly tied to the LLM model you choose.
 > The developer is not responsible for any unexpected behavior or catastrophic typing disasters.
+> This is a fun experimental project, so some hardcoded absolute paths may exist. 🚧
 > You have been warned. ⚡

 This tool provides intelligent shell command completions using a local LLM via Ollama.